aksommerville/fullmoon4/README.md

 - [x] Quickie touch input, just for verification on mobile.
 - [ ] Music timing is not tolerable.
 It's worse on mobile than desktop.
 Find a better way.
 - [ ] Round-off jitter has returned: Try walking east into the west octopus tree in the eye-of-newt map.
+- [ ] treasure: Sound when picking up an already-have item
+- [ ] treadle: sounds
+- [ ] Need a better solution for shovel holes. eg dig in the packed earth in the village, it shows a grass outline

 ### March